Jack Palance

-Palance served in the United States Army Air Forces during World War II.
-He briefly attended Stanford University before pursuing a career in the theatre.
-He made his film acting debut in Panic in the Streets (1950).
-Following his roles in Sudden Fear and Shane, he starred as Count Dracula in the 1974 television film Bram Stoker's Dracula, and played crime lord Yves Perret in Tango & Cash (1989).
-He was also the host of the ABC television series Ripley's Believe It or Not!
-(1982–1986).
+Born in Lattimer Mines, Pennsylvania, the son of Ukrainian immigrants, Palance served in the United States Army Air Forces during World War II.
+He attended Stanford University before pursuing a career in the theater, winning a Theatre World Award in 1951.
+He made his film acting debut in Elia Kazan's Panic in the Streets (1950), and earned Oscar nominations for Sudden Fear and Shane, his third and fourth-ever film roles.
+He also won an Emmy Award for a 1957 teleplay Requiem for a Heavyweight.

+Subsequently, Palance played a variety of both supporting and leading film roles, often appearing in crime dramas and Westerns.
+Beginning in the late 1950s, he would work extensively in Europe, notably in a memorable turn as a charismatic-but-corrupting Hollywood mogul in Jean-Luc Godard's 1963 film Contempt.
+He played the title character in the 1973 television film Bram Stoker's Dracula, which influenced future depictions of the character.
+During the 1980s, he became familiar to a new generation of audiences by hosting the television series Ripley's Believe It or Not!
+(1982–86).
+His newfound popularity spurred a late-career revival, and he played high-profile villain roles in the blockbusters Young Guns (1988) and Tango & Cash (1989), and culminating in his Oscar and Golden Globe-winning turn as Curly in City Slickers.

+Off-screen, he was involved in efforts in support of the Ukrainian American community and served as a chairman of the Hollywood Trident Foundation.

 Early life

-Palance was born in Lattimer Mines, Pennsylvania, the son of Anna (née Gramiak) and Ivan Palahniuk, an anthracite coal miner.
-His parents were Ukrainian immigrants, his father a native of Ivane-Zolote in southwestern Ukraine (modern Ternopil Oblast) and his mother from the Lviv Oblast.
+Palance was born Volodymyr Palahniuk on February 18, 1919, in Lattimer Mines, Pennsylvania, the son of Anna (née Gramiak) and Ivan Palahniuk, an anthracite coal miner.
+His parents were Ukrainian Catholic immigrants, his father a native of Ivane-Zolote in southwestern Ukraine (modern Ternopil Oblast) and his mother from the Lviv Oblast.
 One of six children, he worked in coal mines during his youth before becoming a professional boxer in the late 1930s.

-Boxing under the name Jack Brazzo, Palance lost his only recorded match, in a four-round decision on points, to future heavyweight contender Joe Baksi in a Pier-6 brawl (a colloquial term referring to an unsanctioned and particularly rough fight).
+Boxing under the name Jack Brazzo, Palahniuk lost his only recorded match, in a four-round decision on points, to future heavyweight contender Joe Baksi in a Pier-6 brawl rough fight.
+Other sources record him winning 15 consecutive club fights, with 12 knockouts.
 Years later he recounted: "Then I thought, 'You must be nuts to get your head beat in for $200.'
 The theater seemed a lot more appealing."